jgussman/CHIP/src/README.md

 ## How-To

+1. You must have file that contains the abudances of the stars you would like to train The Cannon on.
+The first column must be an identifier and the IDs should match up with the non-HIRES column in the next step.
+Example: [stellar_parameters.csv](https://github.com/jgussman/CHIP/blob/updated/data/spocs/stellar_parameters.csv)

 1. Get a file with at least one column named "HIRES".
 The values in this column are the IDs of the stars you want to use from the KOA.
+The other column must have matching IDs to that of the ID columns in step 1.
 An example of this is [starnames_crossmatch_SPOCS_NEXSCI.txt](https://github.com/jgussman/CHIP/blob/updated/data/spocs/starnames_crossmatch_SPOCS_NEXSCI.txt).

 2. Next you will want to configure the [config.json](https://github.com/jgussman/CHIP/blob/updated/src/config.json).
 You can set the "cores" parameter to a higher number if you want the preprocessing to run faster.